By Chris King • 25 October 2021 • 5:09

-The Guardia Civil’s new super app that drivers have no escape from
+Guardia Civil's new super app that drivers can not escape from.

 One year ago, the Majadahonda Guardia Civil was the first force in Spain to trial a new traffic application.
 This app was called SIGO (Integrated System for Operational Management, Analysis, and Citizen Security).
 Its success in the Madrid region has now led to the app being made a part of the armoury of other security services in the country.